aydenfromproxima/SuperMarketAnalysis/README.md

 **Data Preparation**

-In the notebook, you performed:
+In the notebook, I performed:

-✔ Loaded the CSV using pandas
+Loaded the CSV using pandas
-✔ Checked data shape → 1000 rows × 17 columns
+Checked data shape → 1000 rows × 17 columns
-✔ No missing values
+No missing values
-✔ Converted Date to datetime
+Converted Date to datetime
-✔ Generated statistical descriptions (describe())
+Generated statistical descriptions (describe())

 **Analysis & Visualizations**